 The Reverend Gregory W. McGonigle was appointed University Chaplain of Tufts University on July 1, 2013.
-In this capacity, his duties are to oversee and support all religious, spiritual, and philosophical life at the university, to educate about religious and ethical issues in society and the world, to coordinate multifaith initiatives, and to build relationships with University Chaplaincy partners on campus and beyond.
-Working collaboratively with the other four chaplains—Catholic, Jewish, Muslim, and Protestant—he is charged with serving the spiritual and pastoral needs of the whole university.
+In this capacity, his duties are to lead the University Chaplaincy team in supporting all religious, spiritual, and philosophical life at the university; to educate about spiritual and ethical issues in society and the world; to coordinate multifaith initiatives and pastoral care on campus; and to build strategic relationships and partnerships around the university and beyond.

 Before serving Oberlin, Reverend McGonigle was a campus minister for four years at the University of California at Davis.
 He has also served as a minister at the Unitarian Universalist Church of Davis, the Dana Farber Cancer Institute/Brigham and Women’s Hospital, and the Boston Living Center—a community resource center for people with HIV/AIDS.

 Reverend McGonigle is an ordained minister in the Unitarian Universalist Association—a religious tradition rooted in Judaism and Christianity that honors spiritual insights from many sources and promotes progressive principles of personal ethics and social justice.

 He received a Master of Divinity degree from Harvard Divinity School, focused on academic chaplaincy, interfaith relations, and American religious history.
 While at Harvard, he was a researcher for Professor Diana Eck’s Pluralism Project.
 He earned a Bachelor of Arts degree magna cum laude from Brown University, with a concentration in Religious Studies focused on South Asian religions.
 For fieldwork, he studied abroad in India with the University of Pennsylvania.